 Yet a significant issue remained.
 Professor Manniche and another back pain expert, Dr Hanne Albert – colleagues at The Spine Centre at the University of Southern Denmark, – discovered that a significant percentage of CLBP patients did not respond to exercise-based therapy.
 Dr Albert noticed that certain CLBP patients had pathological changes in the vertebrae of the spine – Modic changes – on their MRI scans.
-Further extensive research lead to a breakthrough hypothesis: that low-grade bacterial infection in the discs of the vertebrae was the cause of severe disabilities for this particular patient group.
+Further extensive research led to a breakthrough hypothesis: that low-grade bacterial infection in the discs of the vertebrae was the cause of severe disabilities for this particular patient group.

 Despite widespread scepticism from the global medical community, this hypothesis was vindicated in a 2013 paper² published in the European Spine Journal.
 The paper described a double-blind, placebo-controlled, and randomised clinical trial with 162 patients which demonstrated that an oral antibiotic treatment offered a curative treatment for these CLBP patients by removing the cause of their pain – i.e., the bacterial infection.
 Dr Albert was awarded the prestigious German Award for Pain Research and Contribution to Medicine for this work and other studies in this space in 2017.
 Since then, other scientific papers including a review of the infectious pathway3 and other studies investigating the effect of oral antibiotic treatment on patients with back pain and Modic changes have validated Dr Albert’s work4

 Persica Pharmaceuticals was founded in 2013 by Mr Peter Hamlyn, and Dr Alan Jordan, Professor Claus Manniche, Dr Hanne Albert and Dr Eliot Forster.
 Its mission was to develop a shorter course of treatment than that which was used in the trial (a 100-day course) by finding a more effective delivery method to the site of infection and, crucially, a means of ensuring that the treatment did not exacerbate the growing issue of antibiotic resistance.

-- Clinical trial of intensive muscle training for chronic low back pain, C Manniche, L Bentzen, G Hesselso̸e, I Christensen, E Lundberg, The Lancet 1998, 332 (8626-8627), 1473-1476 https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(88)90944-0/fulltext
+- Clinical trial of intensive muscle training for chronic low back pain, C Manniche, L Bentzen, G Hesselso̸e, I Christensen, E Lundberg, The Lancet 1998, 332 (8626-8627), 1471476

 - Antibiotic treatment in patients with chronic low back pain and vertebral bone edema (Modic type 1 changes): a double-blind randomized clinical controlled trial of efficacy, HB Albert, JS Sorensen, BS Christensen, C Manniche, European Spine Journal 2013, 22 (4), 697-707